-For some businesses, they know don’t know their left from their right!
+For some businesses, they know don’t know they’re left from their right!
 They don’t know when to market and when to sell.
 They just focus on making money.
 If this is you, the cycle must change because you may be ruining your business.

 Sales without marketing will lead to disaster and marketing without sales will also lead to disaster.
-A healthy understanding of both and application of this understanding will boost the revenue and profitability of a company.
+A healthy understanding of both and the application of this understanding will boost the revenue and profitability of a company.

 So Let’s Look At The Similarities Between Sales and Marketing.

 Why do you post on Facebook?
 To promote your offer, build connections and get more customers.
 Right?
 And why did you employ a sales executive to help with the sales interactions of the business?
 Sure you want the sales people to attend to the inquiries of your Facebook advertising and get close deals for your business.
-So in your marketing and sales the focus is on getting more customers.
+So in your marketing and sales, the focus is on getting more customers.

 In short companies invest in advertising and promotions in order to get more buying customers and at the end the day increase revenue.
-Sales people are employed to help close sales in order to increase revenue.
+Salespeople are employed to help close sales in order to increase revenue.
 So they all focus on increasing revenue.

 Sales and marketing alone may not grow a business because there are other vital systems that come to play before a business can grow.
-But sales and marketing focuses on boosting the growth of a business.
+But sales and marketing focus on boosting the growth of a business.
 How?
 By getting more customers, generating more revenue and increasing the profitability of the business.